pydata/xarray/doc/quick-overview.rst

     @savefig plotting_quick_overview.png
     data.plot()

 Note the automatic labeling with names and units.
 Our effort in adding metadata attributes has paid off!
+Many aspects of these figures are customizable: see :ref:`plotting`.

 pandas
 ------